ma-za-kpe/men-stack-project/README.md

 # men-stack-project

 ## Description
- A simple application to test the use of mongodb, node, express without the need for angular. we shall use a simple index.html file.
+ A simple application to test the application of CRUD and use of mongodb, node, express without the need for angular. we shall use a simple index.html file.